bythorsthunder/Voron_Mods/Wristwatch_Extruder_BMG/README.md

 ![Extruder](IMAGES/Extruder.jpg)

-Beta Release of new extruder using BMG gears and Orbiter 2 Mounting hole locations.
+A small form factor extruder using BMG gears and Orbiter 2 Mounting hole locations.
 Developed by Voron Contributors

 Extruder is made up of 3 parts:  Main Body, Motor Plate and Tension Arm.
 The tension arm has an integrated support that is requried for 3D printing.